 It is perfectly reasonable (and perhaps beneficial) to challenge some of the requirements.
 Make it a habit to ask the question "Does this step add value?" to avoid unnecessary costs, processes, and downright resource waste.
-For instance, in our previous pizzeria example, a survey of our fictional customers showed that they’d prefer an efficient pizza delivery process that maintains the quality of the product, and within 30 minutes of ordering.
-By analyzing this data, in addition to the number of potential customers in the area, along with other factors, it would help us in identifying how many delivery vehicles would be needed, location of the store, delivery policy, and routes, etc.
+For instance, in our previous business process design example of the pizzeria, a survey of our fictional customers showed that they’d prefer an efficient pizza delivery process that maintains the quality of the product, and delivers it within 30 minutes of ordering.
+Analyzing this data, in addition to the number of potential customers in the area, along with other factors, would help us in identifying how many delivery vehicles would be needed, the location of the store, delivery policy, routes, etc.

 Careful consideration of the customer’s needs is a big part of defining the problem, as it informs the crucial requirements to be addressed, and thus requires a closer look.
 There are several ways to collect quality responses from the various stakeholders, such as focus groups, requirements workshops, and brainstorming sessions.
-Outline the must-have requirements based on your customer’s needs and define what needs to be done (the process) in order to achieve those deliverables.
+Whether you’re engaging in a theoretical process design example or examining the very real needs of your business, outline the must-have requirements based on your customer’s needs and define what needs to be done (the process) in order to achieve those deliverables.